esalogic/tenant/README.md

 ```
 As you can see we implemented our DataSource access as Routed_Datasource.
-We istantiate one Router per tenant and dynamically match DataSource by name.
+We instantiate one Router per tenant and dynamically match DataSource by name.
 More details in [Dynamic DataSource Routing](https://github.com/apache/tomee/tree/master/examples/dynamic-datasource-routing).

 We faced another problem trying to dynamically create our DB's:
 according to [TomEE](http://tomee.apache.org/examples/dynamic-datasource-routing/README.html) documentation:
 > However with OpenJPA (the default JPA provider for OpenEJB), the creation is lazy and it happens only once so when you'll switch of database it will no more work.

-We decided to manually create DB's before the deplyment and define them in our config files.
+We decided to manually create DB's before the deployment and define them in our config files.

 **DeterminedRouter.java**
 ```